Learning Invariant Representations with Missing Data: Notation and background

-\paragraph{Assumptions and scope.} The estimators require ignorability, $Z \indep \Delta | X,Y$ \citep{hernan2021casual}.
-Some distributions that satisfy this are shown in \Cref{fig:graphs}.
-We require positivity $0 < \epsilon \leq P(\Delta=1|X,Y)$ to observe $Z$ appropriately.
-While we focus on the graph in \Cref{fig:grapha} with binary $Z$, the presented method can extend to continuous $Z$ and to other graphs (e.g., \Cref{fig:graphb}).

 \paragraph{Modeling under spurious correlations.} Nuisance-based prediction arises in training data when $Z$ is predictive of $Y$ and associated with $X$, causing models to use information about $Z$ in $X$ to predict $Y$.
-This is a problem when the test distribution is expected to have a different $(Y,Z)$ relationship from the training distribution.
-For example, define a family of distributions, indexed by $D$, that varies along $P(Z \g Y)$:
+This may not be a problem in all scenarios, but it is when the test distribution is expected to have a different $(Y,Z)$ relationship from the training distribution, as this may imply $P_{train}(Y \g X) \neq P_{test}(Y|X)$ and a model built on training data may not perform well on test data.
+Most approaches to this problem start off by narrowing down the set of possible test distributions and their relationship to the training distribution.
+In this work, we focus on a family studied in \cite{makar2021causally,veitch2021counterfactual,puli2021predictive}.
+The distributions are indexed by $D$ and vary only in the factor $P(Z \g Y)$: